 Hybrid Bonds: The Middle Ground

-One of the most significant trends is the recognition of hybrid bonds, which possess characteristics of both covalent and ionic interactions.
+Among all the trends options, the recognition of hybrid bonds, which possess characteristics of both covalent and ionic interactions holds the most weight.
 These bonds often occur in compounds where the electronegativity difference between the atoms is intermediate.
-For example, in some metal oxides and nitrides, the bonding involves both electron sharing and significant charge transfer.
+Take this: in some metal oxides and nitrides, the bonding involves both electron sharing and significant charge transfer.

 Advances in Computational Chemistry